harvic3/BoxAgileDevCore/README.md

 > BADCore is a `ToolBox` for the agile development of Net Core Web Api projects under the guide of a `WorkFlow`.

+You can find the package on the nuget site by following the link:
+- <a href="https://www.nuget.org/packages/Vickodev.Utility.BADCore/" target="_blank" >Go to Nuget org</a>

 ## Environment